Guide to Work, Study, Travel and Living Abroad

 First, there was a test.

-My hosts stamped out their meager fire, and in a few seconds created a second one using a bush knife, two sticks, and friction, which again, they stamped out.
+My hosts stamped out their meager fire and, in a few seconds, created a second one using a bush knife, two sticks, and friction, which, again, they stamped out.
 To see if I had paid attention, they handed me the sticks.
-I understood that I must now make fire to prove to them my legitimacy.
+I understood that I must make a fire to prove my legitimacy to them.

 A steel bush knife was laid flat on the ground.
-A small amount of moss and a piece of thin wood with a round hole were placed on the blade.
-Into this hole, I inserted a long thin branch.
-I began to twirl it between my palms, creating friction with the bush knife blade below reflecting the heat back into the moss.
+A small amount of moss and thin wood with a round hole was placed on the blade.
+Into this hole, I inserted a long, thin branch.
+I began to twirl it between my palms, creating friction with the bush knife blade below, reflecting the heat back into the moss.
 In a few seconds, I had made a small fire, to the delight of my hosts.
 Not bad for an aging white guy from the suburbs.

 Gathered squatting around the open fire.